kreauniv/comp308/source/lambda.rst

-.. [#fs] A "formal system" is a collection of postulates -- i.e. "theorems" that are assumed to be true -- that serve as a starting point, and a collection of rules that tell us how to combine theorems to produce more theorems.
+.. [#fs] A "formal system" is a collection of postulates -- i.e. "theorems" that are assumed to be true -- that serve as a starting point, and a collection of rules that tell us how to derive new theorems from other known theorems.

 In lambda calculus, all we have are functions and function application.
 What can we apply functions to?
 The answer to that question is also "functions"!
 So how